 - If applicable, follow campus procedure for seeking an exemption to the vaccine requirement due to medical, religious reasons, or deeply held beliefs.

-- Comply with all other health and safety measures (e.g., routine COVID-19 surveillance testing, face coverings, physical distancing, etc.) established by the campus if exempted from vaccination or prior to achieving full vaccination status.
+- Comply with all other health and safety measures (e.g., routine COVID-19 PCR testing, face coverings, physical distancing, etc.) established by the campus if exempted from vaccination or prior to achieving full vaccination status.
 Full vaccination status is defined as two weeks after completing the second dose of a two-dose COVID-19 vaccine (e.g., Pfizer or Moderna) or two weeks after receiving a single dose of a one-dose vaccine (e.g., Johnson & Johnson/Janssen).

 The COVID-19 Vaccination Interim Policy applies in its entirety to non-represented employees effective immediately.
 There will be no disciplinary action taken for non-compliance for represented employees while the meet-and-confer process takes place; however, voluntary participation is encouraged.